bmoe872/kaggle_data_base/README.md

 This uses the Titanic Data from Kaggle, which is within the `data` directory.
 Although, the way it's written right now the data could easily be rewritten for different files.

+To use, it's recommended you use a python virtualenv.
+To create: `virtualenv -p python3 envname`

+Then, within that directory clone this project.
+This project also requires that you use ipython to run, so to run: `ipython notebook.py `